chaoss/wg-dei/README.md

 *Note:* We want to make our tools and report inclusive globally.

+## Roadmap

+* Integrate results with the general Metrics group
+  * Write down all of the goal-question-metric ideas we have in this document
+  * #14 Migrate Google Docs D&I GQM approach to this repository
+* Produce reusable outcomes by third parties when measuring D&I
+  * #15 Create a method that other communities can reproduce the report for themselves
+* Dissemination of the results across several communities
+  * Open Source Summit NA / Europe
+  * OSCON
+  * CHAOSScon NA
+  * Others

 ## Upcoming meetings

 - We meet every other week.
 Next meeting: June 6th, 2018 at 6pm Eurpean Central Time (9am US Pacific Time).
 We will use the CHAOSS Zoom room: https://unomaha.zoom.us/j/720431288